 The recovery has been uneven.
 Key data below show how we are doing (all relative to February 2020).

-In part one of four, we’re discussing the jobs outlook for working people this Labor Day: how many we have, who has them, and who doesn’t.
+In part one of four, we’re discussing the jobs outlook for working people for Labor Day 2021: how many we have, who has them, and who doesn’t.
 Read on.

 At a Glance